A Moroccan coastal city at golden hour

 How many BJJ academies are there in Morocco?

-As of March 2026, BJJ Morocco lists 12 verified Brazilian Jiu-Jitsu locations across 8 cities, including 7 dedicated academies, 3 multi-discipline gyms, and 2 surf-and-BJJ camps.
+As of May 2026, BJJ Morocco lists 12 verified Brazilian Jiu-Jitsu locations across 8 cities, including 7 dedicated academies, 3 multi-discipline gyms, and 2 surf-and-BJJ camps.
 Casablanca has the highest concentration with 3 listings, followed by Marrakech and Tangier with 2 each.

 Can I train BJJ as a visitor in Morocco?